Focus on security obscures rise of ‘shadow IT’

-Shadow IT is not a new problem.
-In the early days of the home PC, workers could use removable hard drives to work at home, and floppy disks could move files easily from one office to another.
-The difference was that 40 years ago it took more tech savvy and a little more investment to get outside the perimeter.
-When the world went wireless 15 or so years ago, there was an exponential jump in the ability to think and work outside the box.
+Shadow IT is not a new problem, nor solely a cloud-based one.
+For years, removable drives have made it easy to move files from one office to another, but it used to take some ingenuity to get outside the perimeter.
+When the world went wireless, there was an exponential jump in the ability to think and work outside the box.

 But the recent rise of shadow IT might have to do in part with pressure on IT departments to devote more of their time to defending their networks against escalating threats and incursions.

 According to CSA, more software vulnerabilities were uncovered in 2014 than any other year on record.
 And the security of data in the cloud has risen beyond the domain of IT departments and is now a “board-level concern” of 61 percent of the companies surveyed.

 IT professionals cited malware as the top security threat facing their organizations (63 percent), advanced persistent threats (53 percent), compromised accounts (43 percent) and insider threats (42 percent).

 In fact, cloud security projects were the leading IT project in the 2014, according to CSA.
 Globally, three-quarters of organizations said cloud security projects were very important, moving past intrusion detection and firewalls in the level of seriousness.